 A shared server architecture enables a database server to permit many user processes to share few server processes.
 The dispatcher process directs multiple incoming network session requests to a common queue, and then redirects these session requests to the next available process of the shared server.
 By default, Oracle Database creates one dispatcher service for the TCP protocol.
 In the

 init.ora file, this setting is controlled by the

 In the default configuration, a dynamic port listens to the incoming connection using the TCP protocol.
 With a shared server configuration, many user processes connect to a dispatcher on this dynamic port.
 If the Database Firewall is not configured to monitor the connections on this port, then the policy cannot be enforced on these connections.
 To facilitate the Database Firewall connection configuration, you should explicitly include the port number in the DISPATCHERS parameter.
 For example:

 Choose a value for

 nnnn, and configure the Database Firewall to protect that address, alongside the usual listener address.

-When Oracle Database Firewall is in Database Policy Enforcement (blocking) mode, the protected database only recognizes the Database Firewall's IP address, which is the IP address assigned to the Database Firewall bridge (as described in "Step 7: Configure the Standalone Database Firewall Bridge IP Address".
+When the Database Firewall is in Database Policy Enforcement (DPE) mode, the secured target database only recognizes the Database Firewall's IP address, which is the IP address assigned to the Database Firewall bridge (as described in "Configuring a Bridge in the Database Firewall").
 It will no longer recognize the IP addresses of the protected database's clients, and as a result, users will be unable to connect to this database.